 I should preface that day three in this trek includes part of day 2.
-The original plan was to camp out at Refugio Las Cuernos the night before but we overestimated the length and hiked all the way to Camp Las Torres instead.
-There weren’t much to see in Refugio Las Cuernos anyways and no grand vistas nor any side country treks to tackle.
+The original plan was to camp out at Refugio Las Cuernos the night before, but we overestimated the length and hiked all the way to Camp Las Torres instead.
+There wasn’t much to see in Refugio Las Cuernos anyways and no grand vistas nor any side country treks to tackle.

 The Refugio, which looked like a hotel, offers private rooms and bunk beds.
 Located at the base of the peaks, the Las Cuernos campsites offer protection from the wind being surrounded by small trees and thickets.
 This place is legit.

 Did I tell you that Chilean wine is magnificent?
 I mean magnificent!
-The food sucks in Chile but the wine is amazing!
-Even the boxed wines are killer, it was killing our cash reserves and most places on the trail including some of the Refugio do not have ATM machines nor do they take credit cards.
+The food sucks in Chile, but the wine is terrific!
+Even the boxed wines are killer; it was killing our cash reserves, and most places on the trail, including some of the Refugio, do not have ATMs, nor do they take credit cards.

 We shared our boxed wine with Anita and talked about the meaning of life and whatever else subject that come up when conversing with complete strangers in the wilderness.
-I mentioned, I like to collect moments instead of things.
-Anita was in complete agreement.
-We talked about the how the rat race, pursuing material wealth, and the rampant consumerism is slowly killing America.
-Along with her soothing voice and melodies of strings, I thought to myself, finally somebody who gets it!
+I mentioned I like to collect moments instead of things.
+Anita was in total agreement.
+We talked about how the rat race, pursuing material wealth, and the rampant consumerism is slowly killing America.
+Along with her soothing voice and melodies of strings, I thought to myself, finally, somebody who gets it!

 DAY FOUR: THERE AND BACK AGAIN (REFUGIO GREY)